-The Company's former Chief Operating Officer, Mr. David Rector, is employed under an Executive Employment Agreement dated April 14, 2016.
+The Company's Chief Financial Officer, Mr. David Rector, is employed under an executive employment agreement dated April 14, 2016.
 The initial term of the Agreement is for one year, with automatic renewals for successive one year terms unless terminated by written notice at least 30 days prior to the expiration of the term.
 Mr. Rector is to receive a base salary of \$15,000 per month.
 The agreement calls for a bonus in an amount up to the amount of the base salary, to be awarded in the discretion of the board of directors and to be paid in cash, stock, or a combination thereof in the discretion of the board.